 What’s a WordCamp, you say?
 WordCamps are locally organised conferences that cover everything WordPress related and are attended by everyone from WordNoobs to experts, creators, & contributors.
 If you haven’t heard of it, WordPress is responsible for over a quarter of all new sites on the web.
 WordPress has rapidly increased in popularity as a CMS and is often our platform of choice.
 WordCamp told me to create a Manchester Wapuu for WordCamp 2015; I was ‘proper chuffed’.

 Wap-who?
 Why make a Manchester Wapuu?

 So who is Wapuu?
 Understandably he came from Japan.
-When Co-Founder Matt Mullenweg visited the Japanese WordPress community in 2009 and they asked could they create a mascot – Matt agreed, but in the true spirit of WordPress, it had to be under the GPL licence and Open Source.
+When Co-Founder Matt Mullenweg visited the Japanese WordPress community in 2009, and they asked whether they could create a mascot – Matt agreed, but in the true spirit of WordPress, it had to be under the GPL licence and Open Source.
 All original credit goes to illustrator Kazuko Kaneuchi.
 Since then, Wapuu has often been the mascot of many WordCamps & he has started to represent many countries, so to me, it was a great honour to make one!

 Wapuu & WordPress

 Many of our clients’ projects are proudly powered by WordPress.
 For many websites.
 It’s an obvious and fitting choice for a content management system.
 WordPress currently powers over 25% of new websites launched.

 WordPress is the most popular CMS on the market.
 Many people don’t know that WordPress is a whole community of people.
 People are dedicated to keeping its design and code up to date.
 That’s what WordCamp Manchester is all about.

 So, the WordPress community love to get together at WordCamps.
 WordCamps are run entirely by volunteers from the WordPress Community.
 We volunteered to help with design and branding.